 Feb.
 4: “52 below.
 Going very heavy and everybody suffered very much from the cold.

-Nearly one month later, and three months to the day that the patrol left Fort McPherson, the patrol was found.
 Kinney and Taylor were both dead, side-by-side in the open camp.
 Kinney had died from starvation while Taylor had shot himself in the head.
 The men were around a burned-out campfire.
-In a large kettle on the fire was a partially-cooked sled harness.
+In a large kettle on the fire was a partially-cooked sled harness the men had been cooking for food.
+They also found Fitzgerald’s diary which told the grim story.

 On March 22, the following day, Fitzgerald and Carter were both found.
 Both men had died of cold and hunger, only 40 kilometres away from Fort McPherson.
 Fitzgerald had laid Carter’s body in the snow and covered his face with a handkerchief.
-Fitzgerald laid down in the snow a few hundred yards away and soon died.
+Fitzgerald laid down in the snow a few hundred metres away and died soon after with two half blankets around him.

 On the body of Fitzgerald was his will, scrawled with charcoal on paper.
 It read, “All money in dispatch bag and bank, clothes, etc. I leave to my dearly beloved mother, Mrs. John Fitzgerald, Halifax.
 God Bless All.”

 There were many reasons for the patrol’s failure.
-The inexperience of Carter led to the men becoming lost, while the -45 to -62-degree temperatures led to the men becoming weak and frostbitten.
+The inexperience of Carter led to the men losing their way, while the bitter cold temperatures led to the men becoming weak and frostbitten.

 Upon the return of the search party, Reverend Whittaker somehow obtained Fitzgerald’s diary and wrote a deeply critical letter stating that Fitzgerald was ill-prepared, ill-guided and had poor dogs.
 The Mounted Police were very unhappy with this critical look at the patrol and issued deep denials of the allegations.